mikakrooswijk/cordova-mongodb-storage/README.md

 `collection` the collection that is to be queried <br>
 `filter` a JSON object that provides the filter for the replace. <br>
 `update` the object that is to be updates or inserted. <br>
-`returns` A promsie that resolves to  totrue when the replace was successful, and to false when it failed.
+`returns` A promsie that resolves with the object replaced.

 ##### ! upsert is set to true for this function.